cegme/MADden/demo_script_cikm2012.md

 linear-chain conditional random filed learning and inference for part of speech tagging.
 Let me first give an biref introduction to MADlib and CRF.
 MADlib is an open-source library for scalable in-database analytics.
 It provides data-parallel implementations of mathematical, statistical and machine-learning methods for structured and unstructured data.
-MADlib is a product of collaboration between Berkeley, University of Wisconsin, University of Florida and Greenplum.
 As one of the contributors, we developped a linear-chain conditional random field(CRF) learning and inference module for part of speech tagging.
 CRFs are the state of art probabilistic graphical models on a number of real-world